 Lack and desire was an idea introduced by french psychoanalyst Jacques Lacan, who said that, “man’s desire is the desire of the Other”.
 The other in psychoanalysis is usually defined as the mother or primary caretaker, but can also be that of the uppercase “O”.
 Another person, the virtues and morality of society, or some omnipotent Other.
 Desire is a constant questioning and seeking out of what the Other has or desires to have.
 Lacan said that, “Desire full stop is always the desire of the Other.
 We are always asking the Other what they desire”.

 I’ve experienced this consistently within the realm of social media.
 I see another (Other) living the life that I desire, seemingly grounded and having arrived at some important conclusions that I need help arriving at myself, which produces in me a sense of lack.
 So I sign up for the course (or the doula training…) and consume the product and to my dismay discover that in the end, I’m still left lacking.
-I’ve been given the keys (tools, meditations, protocols) to open the door of my own satisfaction, and I've discovered that nothing is in fact behind the door.
+I’ve been given the keys (tools, meditations, protocols) to open the door of my own satisfaction, and I've discovered that nothing is behind the door.

 The world of postpartum is a good example of the tension this can create.
 As more parents are sharing the realities of the hardship they experience, the anger and grief and disappointment of postpartum not often represented in public, the more I believe we are peeling back a layer and taking an honest look at our desires and consequently our lack.
 To feel only joy and satisfaction in the role of the parent is an illusion and it’s projection onto other new parents can be incredibly harmful, when inevitably all parents will feel the complexities of love and hate, joy and sorrow that comes with postpartum.
 To expect otherwise is in line with this pursuit of wholeness, or perfection.